exercism/problem-specifications/exercises/swift-scheduling/instructions.md

 - `"ASAP"` (As Soon As Possible)
 - `"EOW"` (End Of Week)

-The following table lists how to translate them:
+The following table shows how to translate them:

 | Description | Meeting start                | Delivery date                       |
 | ----------- | ---------------------------- | ----------------------------------- |